-Group 3 Aviation is an FAA Certified center for administering FAA Knowledge Tests for all levels of FAA Pilot and A&P Certificates, including the Remote Pilot Certificate with a Small UAS Rating.
+Group 3 Aviation is an FAA designated testing center for administering FAA Knowledge Tests for all levels of FAA Pilot and A&P Certificates, including the Remote Pilot Certificate with a Small UAS Rating, also known as the Part 107 test.

 Our test center utilizes the CATS testing platform.
 All FAA exams are available on the most user-friendly system available, developed by pilots, for pilots, making your test taking experience as easy as possible.
 It’s easy, no computer skills required, and we print out the test results in seconds!